How Home Equity Loans Work: Pros and Cons

 Home equity loans can be easier to qualify for if you have bad credit because lenders have a way to manage their risk when your home is securing the loan.
 That said, approval is not guaranteed.

-All mortgage loans typically require extensive documentation, and home equity loans are only approved if you can demonstrate that you have the ability to repay.
+All mortgage loans typically require extensive documentation, and home equity loans are only approved if you can demonstrate the ability to repay.
 Lenders are required to verify your finances, and you'll have to provide proof of income, access to tax records, and more.
 They might require a lower than average DTI ratio if your credit is iffy.

 How to Find the Best Home Equity Loans

 Finding the best home equity loan can save you thousands of dollars or more.
 Shop around to find the best deal.
-Different lenders have different loan programs available, and their fee structures can vary dramatically.
+Different lenders have different loan programs available, and fee structures can vary dramatically.

 Compare your offers to those found on websites and advertisements.
 Remember that the best rates are only available for borrowers with high credit scores and plenty of income to cover payments.
 Read your loan estimate carefully to see if you’ll be paying the amount you expected.